ViralTexts/nineteenth-century-recipes/README.md

-# nineteenth-century-recipes
-A dataset of nineteenth-century, American recipes in plain text format
+This repository includes a set of nineteenth-century, American recipes in plain text format

 # A Dataset of Nineteenth-Century American Recipes